-This course will examine the most common chronic diseases and disorders in society today.
-The intent of the course is to identify the normal and abnormal physiology and explore the impact of those changes in the body systems.
+This course will focus on examining the most common chronic diseases and disorders in society today.
+The intent of the course is to identify normal and abnormal physiology and explore the impact of those changes in the body systems.
 The care of people with chronic diseases and disorders will be outlined, with a focus on specific interventions and skills needed to provide care safely to these people.

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: